ResidentMario/gtfs-tripify/README.md

 ```

 Now we have a bunch of `gtfs_realtime_pb2.FeedMessage` object, each of which is a single decompressed GTFS-Realtime
-feed.
-Each of these feeds represents the state of the same wired-up slice of the MTA transit network at different but
-consequetive points in time.
+feed message (or just "message" for short).
+Each of these feeds represents the state of the same wired-up slice of the MTA transit network at a different but consequetive point in time.

-Before we process them however, let's transform these objects into `dict` objects.
-Dictionaries have a >10x smaller
-memory footprint than `gtfs_realtime_pb2.FeedMessage` objects.
-The following transform also makes the message conform
- to our schema by tossing or massaging out errors it encounters!
+This is where `gtfs_tripify` comes in.
+The `dictify` method can be used to transform these results in Python dictionaries (`dict` objects).
+A `dict` is less than a tenth the size of a `gtfs_realtime_pb2.FeedMessage` object.
+This transformation also repairs any errors it finds in the feed.

 ```python
 from gtfs_tripify import dictify feeds = [dictify(feed) for feed in [feed1, feed2, feed3]]
 ```

-Now we are ready to run this through logbuilding.
+Now it's time to build a logbook.
+We do this with the `logify` method.

 ```python
 from gtfs_tripify import logify